issacj-17/SUTD_ESC_2022_Software-Testing-Mini-Campaign/README.md

 - Entries do not match column count
 - Presence of whitespace in the CSV files e.g. A,B,C v.s.
 A, B,C

-At the moment, I have left them as print statements until further clarification is obtained the requirements of the program from the instructors.
+At the moment, I have left them as print statements until further clarification is obtained on the requirements of the program from the instructors.
 I will not clarify them openly as these may be possible bugs for the bug bounty campaign.